 Support like that is important because often survivors are biding their time.

 “Sometimes staying within that home is the safest option for them at that time until they have, you know, a strong safety plan and network outside of the home that can help support them once they’ve left and also to try to keep them safe,” Miller says.

 Keeping victims safe extends beyond the realm of social workers and law enforcement.

 “I’m a nurse.
 So I’m very much about us doing good assessment for domestic violence in the health care system,” Campbell says. ”47% of the women who were murdered were in the health care system in the year before they were killed.”

-Listen: New strategies are being used to reduce the threat women and children face from abusers.
+Listen: New strategies are being used to reduce the threat of domestic violence.

 Facing such grim outcomes, Miller says cities and townships must find new ways to aid those dealing with domestic violence.

 “Because the threat is generally if you leave, I will kill you,” she says.

 Often the biggest hurdle isn’t the willingness to leave, it’s the money.

 “So when somebody doesn’t have the financial power to leave, it makes it incredibly difficult in our society to take those next steps,” Miller says.